nasriaw/roadpy/README.md

 7. Curvature length of spiral transition to superelevation, Le or Ls Design data as in the following table:

 ![](img/tabel_design_input_data.png)
-Table 1 Design Input Data
+Table 1 Design Input Data (lates as input
+This design data is saved as geometric_input_data.csv later as input when the program is run.

 ![](img/tabel_dan_chart_Vd_Ls.png)
 Figure 4.
 Vd - Ls relationship and its equations
 (ref: SE Dirjen Bina Marga Nomor 20/SE/Db/2021, page:125, AASHTO, 2011)